-My Employer Has Offered Me Light Duty, What Should I Do?
+My Employer Has Offered Me Light Duty.
+What Should I Do?

 Workers Compensation - June 9, 2017

-So, it is our recommendation that you attempt light duty.
-If you are not clear about it, talk to an attorney so they can go over your restrictions, make sure you are put in a position to where you are not going to re-injure yourself, and it’s safe.
+Therefore, it is our recommendation that you attempt light duty.
+If you are not clear about it, talk to an attorney so they can go over your restrictions, make sure you are put in a position where you are not going to re-injure yourself, and it’s safe.

-If you try the job and you find your able to do it, then that’s fine.
+If you try the job and you find you’re able to do it, then that’s fine.
 If the job pays less than what your pre-injury line of work would pay, you can be compensated for the difference in pay.

 If you find that you’re unable to do the job, you can always go back to your doctor and see if he’ll tighten up the restrictions.

-If you find that the job is outside your restrictions, we would advise you to remind the employer that you’ve been released to specific restrictions, so that they tailor it to your specific restrictions.
+If you find that the job is outside your restrictions, we would advise you to remind the employer that you’ve been released to specific restrictions so that they tailor it to your specific restrictions.